python-escpos/python-escpos/doc/user/installation.rst

+.. _user_installation:

 Installation
 ============

-:Last Reviewed: 2016-07-23
+:Last Reviewed: 2023-08-10

 Installation with PIP
 ---------------------
 Installation should be rather straight-forward. python-escpos is on PyPi, so you can simply enter:

     ::

         pip install python-escpos

 This should install all necessary dependencies.
-Apart from that python-escpos should also be available as a Debian package.
-If you want to always benefit from the newest stable releases you should probably install from PyPi.
+Apart from that python-escpos is for some versions also available as a Debian package.
+If you want to always benefit from the newest stable releases you should always install from PyPi.
+If you use the ``--pre`` parameter for ``pip``, you will get the latest pre-release.

 Setup udev for USB-Printers
 ---------------------------
-1. Get the *Product ID* and *Vendor ID* from the lsusb command ``# lsusb  Bus 002 Device 001: ID 1a2b:1a2b Device name``
+1. Get the *Product ID* and *Vendor ID* from the lsusb command ``# lsusb  Bus 002 Device 001: ID 1a2b:1a2b Device name``.
+   (Or whichever way your system supplies to get the PID and VID.)

 2. Create a udev rule to let users belonging to *dialout* group use the printer.
 You can create the file